-The AD830 represents Analog Devices' first amplifier product to embody a powerful alternative amplifier topology.
+The AD830 represents Analog Devices first amplifier product to embody a powerful alternative amplifier topology.
 Referred to as active feedback, the topology used in the AD830 provides inherent advantages in the handling of differential signals, differing system commons, level shifting, and low distortion, high frequency amplification.
 In addition, it makes possible the implementation of many functions not realizable with single op amp circuits or superior to op amp based equivalent circuits.
 With this in mind, it is important to understand the internal structure of the AD830.

-The topology, reduced to its elemental form, is shown in Figure 7.
-Nonideal effects, such as nonlinearity, bias currents, and limited full scale, are omitted from this model for simplicity, but are discussed later.
+The topology, reduced to its elemental form, is shown in Figure 26.
+Nonideal effects, such as nonlinearity, bias currents, and limited full scale, are omitted from this model for simplicity but are discussed later.
 The key feature of this topology is the use of two, identical voltage-to-current converters, G_M, that make up input and feedback signal interfaces.
-They are labeled with inputs VX and Vy, respectively.
+They are labeled with inputs V_X and V_Y, respectively.
 These voltage-to-current converters possess fully differential inputs, high linearity, high input impedance, and wide voltage range operation.
 This enables the part to handle large amplitude differential signals; it also provides high common-mode rejection, low distortion, and negligible loading on the source.
-The label G_M is meant to convey that the transconductance is a large signal quantity, unlike in the front end of most op amps.
-The two G_M stage current outputs, I_X and I_Y, sum together at a high impedance node-which is characterized by an equivalent resistance and capacitance connected to an "ac common."
+The label, G_M, is meant to convey that the transconductance is a large signal quantity, unlike in the front end of most op amps.
+The two G_M stage current outputs, Ix and Iy, sum together at a high impedance node, which is characterized by an equivalent resistance and capacitance connected to an ac common.
 A unity voltage gain stage follows the high impedance node to provide buffering from loads.
-Relative to either input, the open-loop gain, A{OL}, is set by the transconductance, G_M, working into the resistance, R_P ; $A{OL} = G_M \times R_P$.
-The unity gain frequency $\omega{0 dB}$ for the openloop gain is established by the transconductance, G_M, working into the capacitance, C_C ; $\omega{0 dB} = G_M/C_C$.
+Relative to either input, the open-loop gain, AoL, is set by the transconductance, G_M, working into the resistance, R_P ; $A{OL} = G_M \times R_P$.
+The unity gain frequency, $\omega{0\,dB}$, for the openloop gain is established by the transconductance, G_M, working into the capacitance, C_C ; $\omega{0 \text{ dB}} = G_M/C_C$.
 The open-loop description of the AD830 is shown below for completeness.

-Figure 7.
+Figure 26.
 Topology Diagram

-Figure 8.
+Figure 27.
 Closed-Loop Connection

 Precise amplification is accomplished through closed-loop operation of this topology.
-Voltage feedback is implemented via the Y G_M stage where the output is connected to the -Y input for negative feedback, as shown in Figure 8.
-An input signal is applied across the X G_M stage, either fully differentially or single-ended referred to common.
+Voltage feedback is implemented via the Y G_M stage where the output is connected to the -Y input for negative feedback, as shown in Figure 27.
+An input signal is applied across the X G_M stage, either fully differential or singleended referred to common.
 It produces a current signal that is summed at the high impedance node with the output current from the Y G_M stage.
 Negative feedback nulls this sum to a small error current necessary to develop the output voltage at the high impedance node.
-The error current is usually negligible, so the null condition essentially forces the Y G_M output stage current to exactly equal the X G_M output current.
-Since the two transconductances are identical, the differential voltage across the Y inputs equals the negative of the differential voltage across the X input; $V{Y} = -V{X}$ or more precisely $V{Y2} - V{Y1} =$ $V{X1} - V{X2}$.
+The error current is usually negligible, so the null condition essentially forces the Y G{M} output stage current to equal the exact X G_M output current.
+Because the two transconductances are identical, the differential voltage across the Y inputs equals the negative of the differential voltage across the X input; $V_Y = -V_X$ or, more precisely, $V{Y2} - V{Y1} = V{X1} - V{X2}$.
 This simple relation provides the basis to easily analyze any function possible to synthesize with the AD830, including any feedback situation.